Learning how to make a lapbook and mini-books is a game-changer!

 - provide students an automatic review of the material contained in their lapbook, every time they look at their creation or show it to someone else

-- used for studying almost any subject and easily integrate several subjects, maximizing learning
+- (as I mentioned earlier) used for studying almost any subject and easily integrating several subjects, maximizing learning

 - able to entice reluctant writers because they are divided into many smaller sections and are less intimidating than one huge, blank piece of paper